 Routines help moms be more present.

-What’s a routine you do in your home that you think is benefitting your child?
+What’s a routine you do in your home that you think is benefiting your child?